Henry d'Assumpcao, An Oral History

 One evening these soldiers came to our apartment armed with bayonets and took my mother to a back room.
 I can imagine today the turmoil in my father’s mind, but it was needless.
 It turned out that there were some drunken Korean and Formosan (Taiwanese) non-commissioned officers on the rampage looking for women.
 The Japanese soldiers actually were protecting my mother!

 That was one side of the Japanese.
 The Yvanovich family were not so lucky.
-Uncle Pito had been travelling to and from Macau on business.
+Uncle Pito had been traveling to and from Macau on business.
 On suspicion that he was a spy passing messages to the British, he was arrested and tortured by the Kempeitai (the Japanese Secret Police).

 One of his daughters, Lolita, brought a precious food parcel to the prison every week for three months, until a kind Taiwanese guard finally let her see her parcels, neatly arrayed along a wall, untouched: her father been tortured and died months ago.